 How Much Does It Cost To Flip A House?

-Best Loans For Flipping Houses
+Best Types Of Loans For Flipping Houses

 Hard Money Loans

 One common type of loan used in house flipping is a hard money loan.
-A hard money loan can be easier to qualify for because the lender isn’t looking at your credit necessarily.
-They may pull it to get a look at your debt-do-income ratio (DTI), but they’re not looking at the score itself.
-The amount of equity you have in the home is also important so a higher down payment may be required.
+A hard money loan can be easier to qualify for because the lender isn’t looking primarily at your credit.
+Hard money lenders may pull your credit report and check your credit score and credit history before calculating your debt-to-income ratio (DTI), but they’re not only looking at your credit score.
+The amount of equity you have in the home is extremely important for a hard money loan.
+Since the house is being used as collateral, a higher down payment may be required.

 Traditional Mortgage Loans

 There are several types of traditional mortgage loans you may be able to take advantage of depending on the level of flipping you want to do.
 Let’s run through a few options:

 - Renovation loans: Renovation loans have traditional mortgage rates and require appraisals.
 These loans are useful for home improvements on a completed house.
 The renovation cost is built into the loan because it’s appraised based on the property’s after-repair value (ARV).
 Rocket Mortgage® doesn’t currently offer renovation loans.